 Women of the Industrial Era

 This lesson is designed to provide the students with information about Sojourner Truth's contributions to abolitionism and women's suffrage are revealed through her own words.
 She worked tirelessly to aid the freed men after the Civil War and brought about increased recognition of their plight.
 Students will discuss the right of all voices to be heard in a democracy and determine how Sojourner Truth's work on behalf of various causes was philanthropic.

-This lesson will explore the contributions made by Clara Barton to help those less fortunate.
-It will explore her efforts as a nurse and founder of the American Red Cross.
-This will be another example of the women from the Industrial Era making a difference through contributions to society.
-This lesson will also incorporate a service project connecting the students to the Red Cross.
+This lesson will explore the contributions made by Clara Barton as a nurse and founder of the American Red Cross.
+This is an example of the women from the Industrial Era making a difference through contributions to society.
+This lesson incorporates a service project connecting the students to the Red Cross.